We Look Forward to Meeting You.

 (The therapy components of her teachings are based on her credentials as an LAc., not derived from her status as an RYT with Yoga Alliance Registry.)

-In 1987, after enrolling in the University of Kentucky’s School of Forest Biology and Genetics, Craig continued his Shotokan, Judo, Thai Kickboxing and Western Boxing training with the different UK and Lexington, KY club’s.
+In 1987, after enrolling in the University of Kentucky’s School of Forest Biology and Genetics, Craig continued his training in Shotokan and Judo, and adding Thai Kickboxing and Western Boxing training with the different UK and Lexington, KY club’s.
 In 1988, as a Forest Genetics lab technician at UK, he had the opportunity to study Tai Chi with a visiting Genetics Professor from China.
 As a member of the UK Fencing Club, he exchanged his modest understanding of the Art of Fencing for education in traditional Chinese short and long TaiChi forms from Dr. Sun.
 He continued his Tai Chi practice and education after Dr. Sun returned home and continues to this day.

-In 1993-1996, Craig began his training in Traditional Kenpo, Kenpo Ju-Jitsu, Shootfighting and BrazilianJu-Jitsu.
+In 1993 Craig began his training in Kenpo Karate and Kenpo Ju-Jutsu, and then adding Shootfighting and BrazilianJu-Jitsu to his skill set.
 Along with Yoga and Tai Chi, the previously mentioned arts are the basis of his martial training and movements he continues to this day.
-He has traveled extensively at home and abroad as a competitive martial athlete, to expand his knowledge and as a US Government employee.
+He has traveled extensively at home and abroad as a competitive martial athlete/ student and as a US Government employee, allowing him to expand his knowledge of the many self defense arts.
 As an instructor and personal trainer with multiple black belt’s, other rankings and certifications in many martial arts and training mediums, Craig does not really subscribe to ranking systems or static goals for students unless that is their desire.
 He believes the path to martial and health improvement is the willingness and ability to learn and grow.

 You can find Craig out and about on the Health Center property as he is the Red River Outdoors Supervisory Guide for all outdoor and outfitter activities.